Chapter 8. Deploying and configuring a Postfix SMTP server

 Defines the maximum amount of memory in bytes for storing a message header.
 If a header is large, it discards the excess header.
 By default, the value is

-Defines the maximum size of a message including the envelope information in bytes.
+Defines the maximum size of a message, including the envelope information, in bytes.
 By default, the value is

 8.9.3.
-Configuring Postfix to use SASL
+Configuring Postfix to use SASL Copy linkLink copied to clipboard!

-Postfix supports Simple Authentication and Security Layer (SASL) based SMTP Authentication (AUTH).
+Postfix supports SASL-based SMTP Authentication (AUTH).
 SMTP AUTH is an extension of the Simple Mail Transfer Protocol.
 Currently, the Postfix SMTP server supports the SASL implementations in the following ways:

 - Dovecot SASL

-- The Postfix SMTP server can communicate with the Dovecot SASL implementation using either a UNIX-domain socket or a TCP socket.
+- The Postfix SMTP server can communicate with the Dovecot SASL implementation by using either a UNIX-domain socket or a TCP socket.
 Use this method if Postfix and Dovecot applications are running on separate machines.

 - Cyrus SASL

-- When enabled, SMTP clients must authenticate with the SMTP server using an authentication method supported and accepted by both the server and the client.
+- When enabled, SMTP clients must authenticate with the SMTP server by using an authentication method supported and accepted by both the server and the client.

 Prerequisites